korkmazkadir/moire-pattern-video-exporter/README.md

 # moire-pattern-video-exporter
-An eperimental moire pattern creator
+An experimental moire pattern creator.

 # How to use it